sanskrit/raw_etexts_english/blogs/manasataramgini/2012-09-21_macranthropy-and-the-sambandha-s-between-microcosm-and-macrocosm.md

 +++
-title = "Macranthropy and the saMbandha-s between microcosm andxa0macrocosm"
+title = "Macranthropy and the saMbandha-s between microcosm and macrocosm"

 +++
 May we first invoke indra that he might drive away the obstructions to